 See our Coopworth History and Breed Information Page for more information on the breed, and an article on Coopworth Color Genetics by Dr. D. P. Sponenberg.

 This is a photo of a "blue" Coopworth ewe.
+Because of the halter, you can't see her "teardrops", but you can see the light color under her tail and on her belly.
 Read more about color genetics in sheep on our Coopworth History and Breed Information page, navigation bar on left.

 Sheep Management Information

-Because raising healthy, productive sheep requires a knowledge of feeding and management, along with intelligent selection, we have compiled our Sheep Care and Management Articles Page, with articles on feeding, lambing, record keeping, guardian Llamas, The Puppy Diaries our experiences with our new Karakachan Livestock Guardian Dog pup, and our Sheep Links Page -links to many informative sites on the internet.
+Because raising healthy, productive sheep requires a knowledge of feeding and management, along with intelligent selection, we have compiled our Sheep Care and Management Articles Page, with articles on feeding, lambing, record keeping, and guardian Llamas, and our Sheeplinks Page-links to many informative sites on the internet.

 Fiber Arts Information

 Our love of the Fiberarts was one of the reasons we selected the Coopworth Breed.
-Our Fiberarts Articles and Fiber Links Pages contain information on Spinning, Dyeing, Felting, Knitting, and Locker Hooking.
-We are active in our local guild- The Fiber Guild of the Allegheny Highlands and invite you to contact us for more info.
+Our Fiberarts Articles Page and Fiber Arts Links Page contain information on Spinning, Dyeing, Felting, Knitting, and Locker Hooking.
 We also sell supplies for Locker Hooking.